OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 > **Note**: When calling an initializer with many variables, these should be
 > passed as a comma-separated list, with no spaces in between.

-We can start a console to interact with our contract and check it has been properly initialized:
+We can start a console to interact with our contract and check that it has been properly initialized:

 ```console
 npx truffle console --network local
 ```

-Once in the Truffle console, execute the following instructions to test our instance is working as expected:
+Once in the Truffle console, execute the following instructions to test that our instance is working as expected:

 > _Make sure you replace <your-contract-address> with the address returned by the `create` command we ran above._